arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 end
 ```

 If I had many instance variables to set I could consider it.
-But with one or two, I think I am gonna stay with reader and a default value.
+But with one or two, I think I am gonna stay with a getter and a default value.

 ```
 #!ruby